MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_NewAd_CreateANewAdGroup.md

       > - *The boundaries of some postal codes in Australia, Canada, France, Germany, and United Kingdom do not appear accurately on the map you see in Microsoft Advertising, but targeting within them will still function accurately.*
     - A specified radius around a postal code, coordinates*, landmark, or area.
 (Note: You cannot exclude using radius targeting.)

-      **Coordinates can be searched for in the format "[latitude], [longitude]" with the degrees in decimal form — for example, "44.590,-104.716".*
+      **Coordinates can be searched for in the format "[latitude], [longitude]" with the degrees in decimal form â€” for example, "44.590,-104.716".*

   - **Age**